Self-Love and Criticism Towards Society

-The one to blame for the difficulty of self-love is not one but ones, which are - society and their norms.
+The difficulty of self-love is not one's fault, but society's and its norms.

 I once said in a compulsory group meeting that I love myself.
 It made no impression on others, and no special responses.
-However I knew deep inside that I have the possibility to be perceived as a selfish and egoistic person.
-After a few seconds of silence someone replied: “But there are also other people”.
+However, I knew deep inside that I had the possibility of being perceived as a selfish and egoistic person.
+After a few seconds of silence, someone replied: “But there are also other people.”

-We were taught to believe that having meaning in life always has to relate to other people.
-Because of such false dogma which is taken seriously in agreement, why would self-love would become an easy task?
+We are taught to believe that having meaning in life always has to relate to other people.
+Because of this false dogma, which is taken seriously by many, why would self-love be an easy task?

 Self-love is about knowing that one has meaning beyond society.
 The individual is not defined by their social background or local community.

 They are first and foremost an entity of various potentials to be achieved, regardless of any social construct.
 Due to the centrality of society and family in one's life, they may have little time to truly be with themselves.
 Like a romantic couple would have time in seclusion to be together.